vmahilevskyi/documentation/content/en/security/application_security/code_security/setup/_index.md

 ## Code Security Enablement Types

-There are two main approaches to enable Code Security on your tracing libraries: Single-Step Instrumentation and Datadog Tracing Libraries.
+There are two main approaches to enable Code Security on your tracing libraries:

+- Single-Step Instrumentation
+- Datadog Tracing Libraries

 ### Single-Step Instrumentation